FAQs: Review or audit of sustainability reports

 The reporting obligations under s311 of the Corporations Act apply (as appropriate) to each individual auditor, audit company or member of an audit firm: see also s1232(1) of the Corporations Act.
 For further information see Regulatory Guide 34: Auditor’s obligations: Reporting to ASIC (RG 34).

-For example, if a company, registered scheme or retail CCIV is a reporting entity, and the lead auditor for its sustainability report is not the same as the lead auditor for its annual financial report, the reporting obligations under s311 of the Corporations Act would apply independently to each lead auditor.
+- if a company, registered scheme or retail CCIV is a reporting entity, and the lead auditor for its sustainability report is not the same as the lead auditor for its annual financial report, the reporting obligations under s311 of the Corporations Act would apply independently to each lead auditor, and

-12. Do annual transparency reporting obligations apply where sustainability reporting audits/reviews are conducted?
+19. Do annual transparency reporting obligations apply where sustainability reporting audits or reviews are conducted?

 Auditors are required to publish annual transparency reports if they conduct an audit under Division 3 of Part 2M.3 of the Corporations Act of 10 or more bodies of the kinds described in s332A(1) of the Corporations Act.

-For the purposes of determining whether this threshold has been met, sustainability reporting audits/reviews of the kinds of bodies described in s332A(1) of the Corporations Act are counted.
+For the purposes of determining whether this threshold has been met, sustainability reporting audits or reviews of the kinds of bodies described in s332A(1) of the Corporations Act are counted.
 This is because:

 - sustainability reporting audits are audits under Division 3 of Part 2M.3 of the Corporations Act, and